pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 }
 ```

-> Note: Technically we could have written the mutation block in the following manner:
+> Tip: Technically we could have written the mutation block in the following manner:
 >
 > ```swift
 > await store.send(.incrementButtonTapped) {